Looking for the perfect place to buy sapphire jewelry online?

 When you're scouring the internet for sapphires, you're going to come across many options.

 You may also see jewelry being advertised as simulated sapphires or the word sapphire in the headline, but the fine print in the description says differently.
-Simulated sapphires are stones that are passed off as sapphires, but are either another gemstone, or man-made entirely.
+Simulated sapphires are stones that are passed off as sapphires, but are either another gemstone, or man-made entirely, and therefore fake.

 Spinel, cubic zirconia, zircon, and colorless quartz that has been thermal shocked are all sapphire simulants.
 Look out for these words throughout any online listing.
 Here's an example of something you might see: